adrieng/matcheck/README.markdown

 ## Why?

-This tiny module was originally developed for and is currently used in a fully fledged compiler for a new functional language.
+This tiny module was originally developed for and is currently used in a full-fledged compiler for a new functional language.

 Adrien Guatto